DanteASC4/toomanycharts/IAMTHEDUCK.md

 I even partially committed to "toomanycharts" before realizing, I thought for sure that one would be available, 😆 you know what, I'm thinking I'll go with "toomanycharts".
 In the spirit of things, this one isn't taken either.

 If I get a message saying someone has "too-manycharts" when I try to publish under that I'll explode.

+**Update**

+Phew, that one was available as I thought!
+Version `0.1.0` is out!
+I'll be doing the stacked barcharts next I think.